manojprithvee/Googleauthenticator/README.md

 # Google Authenticator
-this gem emulates Google Authenticator app on android and iphones
+This gem emulates Google Authenticator app on android and iphones.

 ## Installation